ypid/fdeunlock/docs/host_checkers.rst

        dmesg | egrep '(DMI:|Command line:|Booting paravirtualized kernel on bare hardware)' | sed 's/^\[\s*[[:digit:].]\+\]\s*//;'
        cat /sys/devices/virtual/dmi/id/board_serial /sys/devices/virtual/dmi/id/product_uuid
        ls /dev/disk/by-id/
-       grep '^MemTotal:' /proc/meminfo
        dd if=/dev/sda bs=512 count=1 | sha512sum -

+  ..
+You might want to add 2>/dev/zero to dd: Remove race condition between output of sha512sum and dd.

-  The ``diff_command`` configuration option can be used to set a different text diffing program than the default `diff`.
+  The ``diff_command`` configuration option can be used to set another text diffing program than the default :command:`diff` command.
-  Comparison is run on your local machine so note that the diffing program is exposed to untrusted input.
+  Comparison is run on your local machine.
+Note that the diffing program is exposed to untrusted input.
+The files path to the trusted and the currently untrusted checksum file are appended as the last two parameters to the given command, in the mentioned order (trusted first; untrusted second/last).
   Example:

   .. code-block:: ini

      [DEFAULT]
-     diff_command = git diff --color-words --no-index
+     diff_command = git diff --no-index

   Proper remote attestation (Trusted Computing) should be implemented.
-  Feel free to add supported for this to FDEunlock :-)
+  Feel free to add support for this to FDEunlock :-)

   Ref: https://security.stackexchange.com/questions/46548/for-remotely-unlocking-luks-volumes-via-ssh-how-can-i-verify-integrity-before-s

-``AuthenticatedLatencyChecker``
-  Measure the latency over SSH and check if it is within expected boundaries.

-  The default boundaries are 0.01 s (10 ms) and can be configured using the ``authenticated_latency_deviation`` configuration option.

-  The intention of this check is to detect a variant of an evil maid attack where the host you think you are just unlocking is not the one you are actually unlocking.
-  Such an attack might have different latency characteristics because even the most advanced adversary is still bound by the law of physics like the speed of light.